Chestnut Lane School Prospectus

 We hope that you will find this prospectus gives you some of the information you will need when considering choosing a school for your child.
 It is, however, important for you to visit the school to get a real feel for the ethos, facilities and approach to learning as well as seeing the children at work and meeting the staff.

-Chestnut Lane School has long had a reputation for excellence but this is not at the expense of helping children to develop positive attitudes, good work habits and a sense of pride and enjoyment in all they are asked to do.
+Chestnut Lane School has long had a reputation for excellence but this is not at the expense of supporting children to develop their positive wellbeing, good learning behaviours and a sense of pride and enjoyment in all they do.
 All children are valued and encouraged to do the best that they can.
 Acts of kindness and progress in personal development are recognised along with achievements in academic work.

 The school has generous accommodation in a peaceful setting and provides plenty of opportunities for outdoor activities.
-The school has good IT provision with laptops used in each year group, interactive white boards and a good range of resources and books.
+The school has a range of stimulating ICT provision with Chromebooks and iPads, interactive touch screens in each classroom and a good range of resources and books, including an easily accessible and attractive school library as well as a wide range of books within classroom reading corners.
+We are also proud of age-appropriate wellbeing library.
 The nursery provides a secure foundation for introduction to school life and there is a natural transition through reception to Key Stage 1 (age 5-7).

 Parents are the first educators of their children and the staff at the school wish to build on this by developing a close partnership with parents, so that parents feel comfortable in discussing progress or any concerns with staff.

-Chestnut Lane is an outstanding two form entry school catering for 4 - 7 year olds.
-Children from within our reserved area who have applied for a place, can be admitted in the term after they are four to the nursery or as a reception aged child.
+Chestnut Lane is an outstanding two form entry school catering for 3 - 7 year olds.
+Children may join our preschool, Little Chestnuts, for the academic year in which they turn four or can be admitted as a reception aged child.
 We are very much in favour of children joining our preschool as this gives greater continuity and makes an easier transition to full-time schooling.